artbrock/artbrock.com/_posts/2015-06-30-currencies-for-disaster-assistance-and-economic-development.md

 <ul>
 - Tutored students will show improved grades, test scores and performance on course work.
 - Students providing tutoring will attain a deeper understanding of the learning process and of the material they teach.
 - Students most prepared to take advantage of the opportunities provided by higher education, and most likely to repay the value back into their communities, will have a mechanism by which to earn tuition relief.
-They will then more likely to continue their education and reach their potential.</ul>
+They will then more likely to continue their education and reach their potential.

 _Secondary Outcomes_
 <ul>
 - Increased voice in resource distribution will increase student involvement in the schools and their learning experience, and cast them into a more committed role of showing proper stewardship over those resources.
 - Peripheral workloads of teachers will be reduced by students more actively helping one another.
 This will free the teachers to focus where they are most needed.
 - Greater association across age boundaries will foster a stronger school-wide community and decrease negative schoolyard behavior such as bullying.
-- Increased responsibility and ownership will reduce vandalism and graffiti.</ul><h3>Precedents for this Model</h3>
+- Increased responsibility and ownership will reduce vandalism and graffiti.
+<h3>Precedents for this Model</h3>
 Several cities have successfully applied currencies to facilitate incentive programs.
 When the Time Dollar Institute of Washington, D.C. used a modified Time Dollar implementation in the Chicago schools, they were able to harness the genius and energy of students to tutor one another and provided rewards that were designed to help students cross the digital divide.
 One of the pleasant side effects was a marked shift in behavioral patterns.
 Students were not only less violent toward the students they taught, but they also became the advocates of their charges, making sure that none of their peers degraded the atmosphere for learning of ‘their' students.

 Christian Isquierdo, associated now with the Community Hero Card and the Pilot City Health Program in Minneapolis, was able to achieve dramatic success in San Juan with his Bank Left school incentive system.
 He demonstrated not only that the participation and attendance of students could be improved through the introduction of a targeted currency, but also the willingness of local businesses to support and participate in initiatives of this sort.